patrickfav/uber-adb-tools/README.md

                                                 arguments e.g. '/apks apk1.apk apk2.apk'
        --keepData                               Only for uninstall: Uses the '-k' param on 'adb uninstall' to keep data and caches of the app.
+    -n,--appinfo <package filter>               Will show additional information (like version, install-time of the apps matching the argument).
+Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
+Can be multiple filter Strings space separated.
+Example: 'com.android.*' or 'com.android.* com.google.*'.
     -p,--force-stop <package filter>            Will stop the process of given packages.
 Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
                                                 Can be multiple filter Strings space separated.
 Example: 'com.android.*'